 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.

-Possess demonstrable knowledge in the mathematics of finance to the level of a unit such as ACSC12-201 Financial Mathematics.
+Possess demonstratable knowledge of introductory Finance to the level of a unit such as FINC12-200 Fundamentals of Finance.

 Assurance of learning

 Assurance of Learning means that universities take responsibility for creating, monitoring and updating curriculum, teaching and assessment so that students graduate with the knowledge, skills and attributes they need for employability and/or further study.

 At Bond University, we carefully develop subject and program outcomes to ensure that student learning in each subject contributes to the whole student experience.
 Students are encouraged to carefully read and consider subject and program outcomes as combined elements.

 Program Learning Outcomes (PLOs)